 Why should you avoid job advert discrimination?

 To attract the right quality of applicants, you should carefully consider the content and design of the job advert.
-There are lots of rules around writing job adverts, mostly based around best practice to attract candidates.
+There are lots of rules around writing job adverts, mostly based on best practices to attract candidates.
 But certain rules are there to ensure you don’t fall foul of discrimination law.

 Bilingual bias in job ads